 Federal Direct Student Loan

 Student loans are optional and require additional application steps and review to determine actual eligibility.
-You should use borrowing as a last resort.
-If you wish to borrow a student loan, go to Financial Aid and Scholarships above, then choose the Loans option and complete the steps below the heading "Apply for Federal Student Loan".
+Borrowing should be used as a last resort.
+If students wish to borrow a student loan, go to Financial Aid and Scholarships, then choose the Loans option and complete the steps below the heading "Apply for Federal Student Loan".

 Loans are applied to student accounts 10 days prior to the start of the semester and it will pay any remaining tuition and fees after grants.
 Excess loan funds are disbursed after the 30th day of each semester.
 Loans require a minimum of two disbursements with the second disbursement at the midpoint of the loan period.
 Students must remain enrolled in at least six credits in order for the loan to be disbursed.

-If grant aid remains after your tuition and books are paid, the remaining funds will be mailed to you approximately three weeks after the semester begins.
-You may choose direct deposit from mySANDBURG for electronic disbursement to your bank account.
+If grant aid remains after tuition and books are paid, the remaining funds will be mailed to the student approximately three weeks after the semester begins.
+Students may choose direct deposit from mySandburg for electronic disbursement to bank accounts.

 To use the Direct Deposit option: